ettoremessina/fitting-with-mlp-using-pytorch/README.md

 ## Parametric curve in space fitting
 The project [Parametric curve in space fitting](./parametric-curve-in-space-fitting) implements the fitting of a continuous and limited real-valued parametric curve in space where parameter belongs to a closed interval of the reals.<br />
 Please visit [here](https://computationalmindset.com/en/posts/neural-networks/parametric-curve-in-space-fitting-with-pytorch.html) for concepts about this project.

+## Two variables real function fitting
+The project [Two variables function fitting](./two-variables-function-fitting) implements the fitting of a continuous and limited two variables real-valued function constrained on a rectangle.<br />